BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

   #### 2.2 Test analysis

 - The testing process will be done based on the requirements for features:
--
-   <li> Acces the site Create a new user and insert personal details
+   <li> Acces the site
+   <li> Create a new user
+   <li> Insert personal details
    <li> Check payments methods
-   <li> Check de Menu with products
    <li> Managing and adding products in the cart
-   <li> Check is Voucher are applied
+   <li> Check if Voucher are applied
    <li> Check out and Shipping adress

-- we plan on running a full regression test on the current version
+- we plan on running a full regression test on the current version Test Conditions:
+  <li> We will use test environment ;
+  <li> Testing using new accounts and older account is necessary ;
+  <li> The following test conditions could be found here:

     #### 2.3 Test design